Veterinary Medication Errors

 - Discuss any serious or chronic health conditions that your animal may have.

-Here are some steps that could help you avoid medication errors at home:
+Here are some steps that could help you avoid medication errors and accidental medication exposures at home:

 - Read labels and follow directions.

-- Store animal drugs away from human drugs to prevent mix-ups.
+- Store animal drugs away from human drugs to prevent mix-ups and accidental human exposure to animal drugs and animals to human medications.

 - Store animal drugs out of reach of household pets.
 This is especially true of flavored chewable tablets which may lead to the pet seeking and consuming the flavored tablets, which may result in potentially serious accidental overdoses.

-In other cases, a medication error may not harm the patient.
+- In other cases, a medication error may not harm the patient.
 Perhaps someone caught the medication error before the drug was dispensed or given to a patient.
 Maybe a veterinarian or an animal owner recognized the potential for label or name confusion.
-Although drug manufactures are not required to send medication error reports to CVM, reporting of these events to CVM by veterinarians and animal owners is encouraged, regardless of the patient outcome.
-This will help us monitor for safety issues associated with the drug names, labels and packaging, and implement measures to increase safe use of the drug product.
+Although drug manufactures are not required to send medication error reports that did not result in an adverse event to CVM, voluntary reporting of these events to CVM by veterinarians, veterinary technicians/nurses, pharmacists, pharmacy technicians, and animal owners is encouraged, regardless of the patient outcome.

 More Information on How to Report an Adverse Event to CVM